-December 8, 2008: On December 4, the Commission on MTA Financing chaired by former MTA Chairman Richard Ravitch released its proposals.
+On December 4, the Commission on MTA Financing chaired by former MTA Chairman Richard Ravitch released its proposals.
 It included an inefficient and inequitable toll tax that makes little sense and merits rejection.

-The imposition of tolls on the currently free East River and Harlem Rivers bridge crossings -which serve as local streets between Brooklyn, Queens, and The Bronx with Manhattan-essentially recycles the congestion tax.
+The imposition of tolls on the currently free East River and Harlem Rivers bridge crossings - including our Queensborough Bridge - essentially recycles the congestion tax.
 Both the congestion tax and this new re-packaged son of the congestion tax scheme would take \$2 for administration for every \$3 for transit.
 The Assembly correctly shunned the parent scheme earlier this year.

-Instead of the Ravitch plan that also disappointingly lets Albany and City Hall off the hook, we urge Caribbean Voice readers and our public officials to look at our coalition plan (http://keepnycfree.com/media/files/2008-10-15_Recommendations_MTA_Financing.pdf) that makes both the State and the City step up to the plate.
+Instead of the Ravitch plan that also disappointingly lets Albany and City Hall off the hook, we urge Queens Ledger readers and our public officials to look at our coalition plan that makes both the State and the City step up to the plate.